Fellow-Consulting-AG/docapp-docs/docs/en/example/outlook-import.md

 ---
-title: Email Import with O365 to Docbits (DOC²)
+title: Email Import with O365 to DocBits (DOC²)
-description: This workflow searches for new e-mails in the configured sub-mailboxes of an e-mail address and uploads it to our Docbits (DOC²) system.
+description: This workflow searches for new e-mails in the configured sub-mailboxes of an e-mail address and uploads it to our DocBits (DOC²) system.
 date: 2022-09-14
 tags:
   - Email
   - Outlook
   - O365
   - Import
-  - Docbits (DOC²)
+  - DocBits (DOC²)

 ---

-##  Outlook Import to Docbits (DOC²) for certain sub-organizations
+##  Outlook Import to DocBits (DOC²) for certain sub-organizations

-With the following workflow you can upload email attachments from specific folders to a specific sub-organization of your Docbits (DOC²) organization.
+With the following workflow you can upload email attachments from specific folders to a specific sub-organization of your DocBits (DOC²) organization.
 This can be useful if you want to import invoices from your Outlook inbox but only want them to be visible to a specific sub-organization.

 ![](/_images/workflows/workflows/WF-outlook-import.png)